feStival aWards

 Multicultural Arts and Food Festival by Nazma Begum

 The one-day outdoor family festival builds on last year’s successful Cultural Food Festival, inspired by ideas from local women.
-Drawing from the lessons and enthusiasm of the previous event, we’ve engaged over 60 residents to shape this year’s festival.
-Collaborating with partners like Bradford Council’s Youth Services and voluntary organizations, we aim to offer fun activities such as a ‘smoothie bike’ for healthy juice-making.
+Drawing from the lessons and enthusiasm of the previous event, they engaged over 60 residents to shape this year’s festival.
+Collaborating with partners like Bradford Council’s Youth Services and voluntary organisations, they aim to offer fun activities such as a ‘smoothie bike’ for healthy juice-making.

-The Roma Food Festival celebrates the rich traditions of Roma culture through food, music, and community.
-Featuring authentic Roma dishes like holubky (stuffed cabbage rolls), lečo (vegetable stew), goulash, chlebíčky (sandwiches), and sweet pastries, the festival offers a rare culinary journey into Roma heritage.
-Attendees can enjoy live cooking demonstrations by Roma chefs, interactive cooking experiences, and vibrant musical performances showcasing traditional Roma artistry.
+The Roma Festival celebrated the rich traditions of Roma culture through food, music, and community.
+Featuring authentic Roma dishes such as holubky, lečo, goulash, chlebíčky and pastries, the festival offered a culinary journey into Roma heritage.
+Attendees enjoyed live cooking demonstrations, vibrant music, storytelling and glorious Roma dancing.